Young Tree Care

 The first three years are critical to the development of your young tree.
 Follow these guidelines to ensure a healthy tree and to minimize future costs and hazards.

-- Prune young deciduous (which drop their leaves in the winter) trees to create a strong structure and to remove dead, damaged, diseased, crossing, and rubbing branches.
+- Prune young deciduous (drop their leaves in the winter) trees to create a strong structure and to remove dead, damaged, diseased, crossing, and rubbing branches.
 This will reduce pruning needs when your tree is mature.
 Poor pruning techniques, such as topping, can seriously damage your tree so consider hiring a certified arborist.
 If you plan to prune yourself, check out the resources below to learn how to prune properly.
 Groups such as Plant Amnesty, Seattle Tilth, and City Fruit provide tree pruning workshops.
+Pruning street tree branches larger than 2" in diameter requires a permit from SDOT.

 These stakes should have been removed long ago.